 Kristy Meyer, October 31, 2017

 This Halloween, there is something much more sinister than witches, ghosts, and goblins trying to haunt Ohio.
 There are ghoulish 40-pound destructive fish that eat like hogs, lay up to 5 million eggs at one time, and are casting a terrifying shadow over the Great Lakes.
-These fish are known as Asian carp.
+These fish are known as invasive carp.

 There are four species that are currently considered invasive and a potential threat to the Great Lakes, but two are currently of grave concern – silver and bighead.